ethereum/ethereum-org-website/public/content/staking/solo/index.md

 <StakingProductsCardGrid category="nodeTools" />

 Please note the importance of choosing a [minority client](/developers/docs/nodes-and-clients/client-diversity/) as it improves the security of the network, and limits your risk.
-Tools that allow you to setup minority client are denoted as <em style="text-transform: uppercase;">"multi-client."</em>
+Tools that allow you to setup minority client are denoted as <em style={{ textTransform: "uppercase" }}>"multi-client."</em>

 #### Key Generators